Tim Grunhard: Kansas

 In 2012, Grunhard was hired as the offensive line coach at Kansas.
 In December 2013, he left his position at the University of Kansas in order to be closer to his family in Kansas City.

-Second stint with Bishop Miege
+Bishop Miege (second stint)

 Grunhard returned to Bishop Miege high school as the offensive line coach in 2014.

 Broadcasting

 Grunhard had a radio show that was on from 9:00 to 11:00 on weekday mornings on KCSP sports radio from October 2003 till he was let go in December 2007.
 He first did the show with Holden Kushner, and later Doug Franz, but was hosting by himself when released from his contract.
 His broadcasting career began in 2001 on WHB's "Crunch Time," with co-hosts Bill Maas and Frank Boal.

 Personal life

 Grunhard's son, Colin, plays center for Kansas.
-His wife is the sister of Grunhard's former Chiefs teammate, Dan Saleaumua.
+His brother Daniel Charles "Dan" Grunhard played minor league baseball, as high as Triple A.Daughter Cailey qualified for the Olympic trials and held swim records at the University of Notre Dame in the butterfly.